-Pursuant to the measurement period permitted in the Securities and Exchange Commission's ("SEC") Staff Accounting Bulletin 118 for the Tax Cuts and Jobs Act ("2017 Tax Act"), Seaboard had no material updates to its provisional tax impacts related to mandatory deemed repatriated earnings and the revaluation of deferred tax assets and liabilities.
-The ultimate impact may differ, possibly materially, from Seaboard's provisional amounts due to, among other things, additional analysis, changes in interpretations and assumptions Seaboard has made, additional regulatory guidance that may be issued, and actions Seaboard may take as a result of the 2017 Tax Act.
-The accounting is expected to be complete during the fourth quarter of 2018 when the 2017 U.S. corporate income tax return is filed.
-Seaboard's projected annual income tax rate for the first half of 2018 includes less than \$1 million of anticipated tax expense associated with the global intangible low-taxed income ("GILTI") provision and no anticipated tax expense associated with the base-erosion and anti-abuse tax ("BEAT") provision.
+Pursuant to the measurement period permitted in the Securities and Exchange Commission's ("SEC") Staff Accounting Bulletin 118 for the Tax Cuts and Jobs Act ("2017 Tax Act"), Seaboard increased its provisional tax impact by \$13 million during the third quarter of 2018 related to mandatory deemed repatriated earnings and the revaluation of deferred tax assets and liabilities.
+The ultimate impact may differ, possibly materially, from Seaboard's provisional amounts due to, among other things, additional analysis, changes in interpretations and assumptions Seaboard has made, additional regulatory guidance that may be issued and actions Seaboard may take as a result of the 2017 Tax Act.
+The accounting will be completed during the fourth quarter of 2018.
+Seaboard's projected annual income tax rate for 2018 includes less than \$1 million of anticipated tax expense associated with the global intangible low-taxed income ("GILTI") provision and the base-erosion and anti-abuse tax ("BEAT") provision.